 This unedited photo shows a SolRx 120UVB‑NB alongside a competitor’s single bulb unit.
-Not only is the treatment area at least two-times larger and its shape more useful, but the UV light power at the recommended treatment distance is significantly higher on the 120UVB‑NB, by as much as 2 to 3 times.
+Not only is the treatment area at least two times larger and its shape more useful, but the UV light power at the recommended treatment distance is significantly higher on the 120UVB‑NB, by as much as 2 to 3 times.
 Together, that means up to 5 times more UV light delivered to your skin, and more power equals shorter treatment times!
-Click here to see the results of this head-to-head UVB-Narrowband output test.

 For hands-free operation, the wand is shaped so it can be safely positioned on a surface several different ways.
 Here, for example, with the wand resting on its end for the treatment of psoriasis on the elbows.

 Here is another way to treat the elbows, with the wand resting on its side.
 The competitive units all have shapes that demand they be held in your hand, which makes your treatment sessions more difficult, and especially if there is only one bulb.